The Danish Veterinary and Food Administration's units

 About the Danish Veterinary and Food Administration

-The Danish Veterinary and Food Administration consists of five departments:
+The Danish Veterinary and Food Administration consists of five professional business areas: Meat Inspection, Finance, Veterinary, Food, and Innovation & Development.

-• Legal services handles legal advice and coordination, rulemaking and interpretation, administrative law, etc.
+• The Legal Division provides legal advice and coordination, regulation issuance and interpretation, administrative law, and more.

-The Danish Veterinary and Food Administration employs approximately 1800 employees and is part of The Ministry of Food, Agriculture and Fisheries of Denmark, which contains a total of five ministries under the ministry.
+The Danish Veterinary and Food Administration employs approximately 1,800 staff members and is part of the Ministry of Food, Agriculture and Fisheries, as one of two agencies under the ministry.